-Since early 2014, at least 20 states have enacted limited laws that were intended to allow patients with intractable seizure disorders — and, increasingly, other medical conditions — to use certain strains of medical cannabis preparations.
-In some cases, those laws were later replaced by or supplemented with comprehensive medical cannabis laws.
+Since early 2014, at least 20 states have enacted limited laws that were intended to allow patients with intractable seizure disorders — and, in some cases, other medical conditions — to use certain strains of medical cannabis preparations.
+In some cases, those laws were later replaced by or supplemented with comprehensive medical cannabis laws.[1]

 While it is commendable that legislators are taking some action to allow medical cannabis preparations, these laws unfortunately leave behind the vast majority of patients who could benefit from medical cannabis.
 Most of the CBD-focused laws exclude patients with intractable pain, cancer, or AIDS-related nausea or wasting, muscle spasms, or any condition other than seizure disorders.
 These limited laws also leave behind patients whose seizures respond only to strains of cannabis with greater quantities of THC.

 Even patients with intractable epilepsy who could benefit from high-CBD oils cannot expect much relief from most of these laws.
-All but two of the laws — Georgia’s and Iowa’s — fail to allow for realistic, in-state access, apart from clinical trials for pharmaceutical drugs.
-(A third state, Texas, also allows in-state production, but it requires doctors to “prescribe” the cannabis extracts, which puts physicians at risk under federal law.)
+All but three of the laws — in Georgia, Iowa, and Texas — fail to allow for realistic, in-state access, apart from clinical trials for pharmaceutical drugs.

 However, with the 2018 federal Farm Bill’s legalization of hemp sales and production, the availability of very low-THC products labeled as containing CBD is increasing nationwide.[3]
 Unfortunately, though, many of the “CBD” products available are untested and largely unregulated.[4]
 Some “CBD” products do not actually contain the amount of CBD that is listed on the label — or any at all — or they may also contain dangerous compounds such as heavy metals.[5]